ToughkidDev/DKToolr/ArcadeEnhanced/KIKIKAIKAI/readme.md

     I first encountered this game in arcade a long time ago and I really enjoyed it.
     However, the game, released on MSX2, looked very bad.

-    Lately, I've been playing this game by accident and I'm able to find the fun I had in the arcade, and I felt that the bad music made the first impression of this game bad and hampered my immersion.
+    Lately, I've been playing this MSX2 version by accident and I'm able to find the fun I had in the arcade, and I felt that the bad music made the first impression of this game bad and hampered my immersion.

     Although it is not a grandiose thing like Smooth Scroll or graphic upgrade, I started working on it because I felt that it could greatly enhance the atmosphere of the game.